dweinstein/pyfuzzy/README.txt

 Examples are not provided directly in this package, see at the project website for them.

-In the examples directory you can find three subdirectories:
+In the examples directory you can find several subdirectories:

 inverted pendulum:
     This is a example of controller for an inverted